 7. Reconnect All Connections & Bleed The Radiator

 Once the radiator is on the wall brackets, continue to connect the valves and reset them.
-You will also need to open the bleed valve of the radiator to allow any air to escape and help fill the radiator with water.
-Once complete, check all the valves and joints for any leaks and double check that everything is tightened correctly.
+You will also need to open the radiator’s bleed valve to allow any air to escape and help fill the radiator with water.
+Once complete, check all the valves and joints for any leaks and double-check that everything is tightened correctly.

 8. Enjoy The Heat

-You can then step back, admire the shiny new radiator and test out that its heating up correctly.
+You can then step back, admire the shiny new radiator, and test that it’s heating up correctly.

 How Much Does It Cost To Replace A Radiator?

-If you have read our guide on how to replace a radiator and decided it isn’t something you are tempted to try, you will need to get a professional plumber to do it.
+If you have read our guide on replacing a radiator and decided it isn’t something you are tempted to try, you will need to get a professional plumber to do it.
 However, how much does it cost to replace each radiator?

 Excluding the cost of the radiator itself, the cost to replace a radiator can include:

-- Smaller or larger replacement that involves pipework alterations – £200 to £300
+- A smaller or larger replacement that involves pipework alterations – £200 to £300

 - Replacement radiator moved across the room – £250 to £300